tboulogne/django-ipyfield/README.rst

 0.1.4
     IPy.IP instance raises exception when compared to a non-IP instance.
 This becomes an issue when you get into ModelForm validation (didn't come up when only using the ORM) with regards to empty/null values.
+Fixed by subclassing (wrapping) IPy.IP.
 0.1.3
     Basic field functionality in place.